Fair Division with Two-Sided Preferences: Pareto Optimality

-Consider the moment when the algorithm assigns the last player $p$ of type~$S_2$ to team~$1$.
-Since players of type~$S_3$ run out after those of type~$S_2$, there is at least one player of type~$S_3$ available at this moment.
-The choice of the algorithm to assign a player of type~$S_2$ to team~$1$ implies that $f(S_2) \ge f(S_3)$.
+Consider the moment when the algorithm assigns the last participant $p$ of type~$S_2$ to team~$1$.
+Since participants of type~$S_3$ run out after those of type~$S_2$, there is at least one participant of type~$S_3$ available at this moment.
+The choice of the algorithm to assign a participant of type~$S_2$ to team~$1$ implies that $f(S_2) \ge f(S_3)$.
 After $p$'s assignment, $f(S_2)$ decreases by $v(p)$, so it holds that $f(S_3) - f(S_2) \le v(p)$ at this point.
-Now, because players of type~$S_2$ have not run out before $p$'s assignment, the first assignment of a player $\widehat{p}$ of type~$S_3$ to team~$2$ must occur after $p$'s assignment.
-Between $p$'s assignment and $\widehat{p}$'s assignment, some players of type~$S_3$ may be assigned to team~$1$---this only decreases $f(S_3)$.
+Now, because participants of type~$S_2$ have not run out before $p$'s assignment, the first assignment of a participant $\widehat{p}$ of type~$S_3$ to team~$2$ must occur after $p$'s assignment.
+Between $p$'s assignment and $\widehat{p}$'s assignment, some participants of type~$S_3$ may be assigned to team~$1$---this only decreases $f(S_3)$.
 Hence, directly before $\widehat{p}$'s assignment, we still have $f(S_3) - f(S_2) \le v(p)$.
-Moreover, at this point, the partial allocation $A''$ satisfies $v(A''_2) < v(A''_3)$ (if $v(A''_2) = v(A''_3)$, the algorithm should have assigned $\widehat{p}$ to team~$3$ due to the tie-breaking rule in \Cref{line:team-tiebreak}), and only players of type~$S_3$ are left, i.e., $v(A''_2) = f(S_2)$.
-Therefore, the total value of players of type~$S_3$ assigned to team~$2$ is at most $f(S_3) - v(A''_3) < f(S_3) - v(A''_2) = f(S_3) - f(S_2) \le v(p)$, i.e., this value is strictly less than $v(p)$.
-On the other hand, by the tie-breaking on players, every player of type~$S_2$ assigned to team~$1$ has value at least $v(p)$.
+Moreover, at this point, the partial allocation $A''$ satisfies $v(A''_2) < v(A''_3)$ (if $v(A''_2) = v(A''_3)$, the algorithm should have assigned $\widehat{p}$ to team~$3$ due to the tie-breaking rule in \Cref{line:team-tiebreak}), and only participants of type~$S_3$ are left, i.e., $v(A''_2) = f(S_2)$.
+Therefore, the total value of participants of type~$S_3$ assigned to team~$2$ is at most $f(S_3) - v(A''_3) < f(S_3) - v(A''_2) = f(S_3) - f(S_2) \le v(p)$, i.e., this value is strictly less than $v(p)$.
+On the other hand, by the tie-breaking on participants (\Cref{line:participant-tiebreak}), every participant of type~$S_2$ assigned to team~$1$ has value at least $v(p)$.
 This completes the proof. \end{proof}

 Finally, we provide a pseudopolynomial-time algorithm for the case where the number of teams is constant.